-Glastenbury is an unincorporated town in Bennington County, of the southwestern "Green Mountains" region of Vermont.
+Glastenbury is an unincorporated town in Bennington County, in the southwestern region of Vermont.

 Life was hard in Glastenbury because of it's high altitude and rough terrain, giving it an extremely short growing season with very cold and long winters.
 Because Glastenbury had a mountain of wood to burn, charcoal burning became a big business in the town for many years.